adrianphilo/fdax-turnpoints/logs/readme.md

-In this directory some logs of the training processes and the backtests are stored.
+In this directory contains some logs of the training processes and the backtests.

 #### [Contains excerpts from logs of several different training runs.
 In particular, it shows the high accuracy and low loss rate reached.](logs_example.txt)